 If the system asserts V{HH} on this pin, the device automatically enters the aforementioned Unlock Bypass mode, temporarily unprotects any protected sectors, and uses the higher voltage on the pin to reduce the time required for program operations.
 The system would use a two-cycle program command sequence as required by the Unlock Bypass mode.
 Removing V{HH} from the WP#/ACC pin returns the device to normal operation.
-Note that the WP#/ACC pin must not be at V{HH} for operations other than accelerated programming, or device damage may result.
+Note that V{HH} must not be asserted on WP#/ACC for operations other than accelerated programming, or device damage may result.
 In addition, the WP#/ACC pin must not be left floating or unconnected; inconsistent behavior of the device may result.
+See "Write Protect (WP#)" on page 21 for related information.